Computer model locks in Ravens vs. Vikings picks, score prediction, SGP for NFL Week 10

-Ravens vs. Vikings: Where to watch NFL Week 10, score prediction, betting odds, sportsbook promos, SGP picks
+Ravens vs. Vikings: Where to watch NFL Week 10, score prediction, betting odds, SGP picks, sportsbook promos

 How to bet Baltimore Ravens vs. Minnesota Vikings in NFL Week 10

 Two teams coming off wins in Week 9 will meet in Week 10 of the 2025 NFL season as the Baltimore Ravens head to the Midwest to face the Minnesota Vikings.
-The Ravens got Lamar Jackson back from a hamstring injury in Week 9 and he looked healthy, throwing for 204 yards and four touchdown passes in a win over the Dolphins.
+The Ravens got Lamar Jackson back from a hamstring injury in Week 9, and he looked healthy, throwing for 204 yards and four touchdown passes in a win over the Dolphins.
 The Vikings also got their quarterback back from an injury in J.J.
 McCarthy, who threw for two scores and rushed for another in a win over the Lions.
+Minnesota will be without cornerback Jeff Okudah, who was placed on IR earlier this week.

 Kickoff from U.S. Bank Stadium in Minneapolis is set for 1 p.m.
 ET.
-The Ravens are 4.5-point favorites in the latest Ravens vs. Vikings consensus odds at SportsLine and the total comes in at 49.5.
-Baltimore is a -222 money line favorite while Minnesota is the +181 home underdog.
+The Ravens are four-point favorites in the latest Ravens vs. Vikings odds, and the over/under for total points scored is 48.5.
+Baltimore is a -230 money line favorite (risk $230 to win $100), while Minnesota is a +188 home underdog.

 Click here to bet Ravens vs. Vikings at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: